-If you’re ready to purchase and want advice about vacuum cleaner types, check out our guide on what to consider when you’re buying a vacuum cleaner.
-Otherwise, read on after our top ten rundown, for some tips on specs and terms to help you make your choice.
+If you’re ready to buy and want advice about vacuum cleaner types, check out our guide on what to consider when you’re buying a vacuum cleaner.
+Otherwise, read on after our top ten rundown for some tips on specs and terminology to help you make your choice.
+We have some new reviews coming up, so check back to see the latest and greatest cleaners on the market.

 The best vacuum cleaners